skylarscorca/cpd_term_project/README.md

 Kilo was written by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.

-# cpd-term-project
 Term Project for COP5570
+===
 Concurrent Text File Editing (Google Docs redev)
+===

 Contributers:
 Skylar Scorca,
 Tony Drouillard,
 Jack Dewey

-Project Objectives (intended features)
+Features added:
-- Allow users to update a single text file simultaneously
+- Added a server to receive and forward update commands
+- Kilo client connects to server and does not save the file locally
-- Allow users to view the updates of other users in real-time
+- Kilo allows users to edit the file and view the edits of other users simultaneously
-- Handle the movement of a user’s cursor after an update is made
-- Handle transactions quickly and efficiently

-Optional Objectives: (if time allows)
-- Allow users to create and delete text files in a greater system of files
-- Allow users to modify the tree structure of the greater system of files
-- Allow users to view the updates to the file system in real-time
+- Server automatically saves the file contents for every update

+Test Files: